Site icon ZorbaBooks

 1. Choose a target audience

 It’s not enough to write for ‘kids.’
-Your challenge will be to satisfy the parent and the child.
-A parent will have a significant role in choosing a book until the child is 10-12 years old.
-After 15, the child is the main decider of which books they would like to buy and read.
+Your challenge will be to satisfy both the parent and the child.
+A parent has a significant role in choosing a book until the child is 10–12 years old.
+After 15, the child becomes the main decider of which books they want to buy and read.

 2. Be creative

-Kids are interested in stories that do not hold back on imagination.
-Prioritise originality over genre and only sprinkle factual details, as kids are more likely to be impressed by the creativity.
-Check out books by Dr Seuss for creativity and imagination and Sheetal Durve.
+Kids are drawn to stories that do not hold back on imagination.
+Prioritize originality over genre, and sprinkle in factual details lightly.
+Children are more impressed by creativity.
+Check out books by Dr. Seuss or Sheetal Durve for inspiration.

 3. The main character

-Develop the main character with care.
-The best children’s books have a main character who is unique, quirky and funny.
-If he looks like or talks like any other child, it does not arouse the reader, e.g. Diary of a Wimpy Kid, Happy Potter.
+Develop your main character with care.
+The best children’s books feature characters who are unique, quirky, and funny.
+If the character looks or talks like any other child, it won’t engage readers (e.g., Diary of a Wimpy Kid, Harry Potter).

 4. Start your story quickly

-5. The plot should be all about one main problem
+5. The plot should revolve around one main problem

-Make sure that the title is full of action or mystery, which provokes a childs’ curiosity and leaves the reader guessing.
-Long descriptive titles are boring and a no-no.
+Make the title exciting, full of action or mystery.
+It should provoke curiosity and leave the reader guessing.
+Long, descriptive titles are boring and should be avoided eg. IN PARIS– The Uncommon Detectives Return, Hailey At Foxels Academy

 7. Keep some elements educational but do not preach